prasunjoshi/deep-learning/README.md

 # Deep-Learning

-Code for Assignments and Project for Deep Learning course.
+Code for assignments and implementations for Deep Learning course.